Hollywood stars Ryan Reynolds and Rob McElhenney revel in FA Cup's enchantment - KESQ

 When Ryan Reynolds and Rob McElhenney took control of lower league soccer club Wrexham AFC in 2021, it was widely assumed that it was the Hollywood stars who would be bringing the magic.

-Two years on, however, this isn’t just a story about the A-listers generously sprinkling stardust — it’s more about the Hollywood duo getting to experience the enchantment of English football, notably the FA Cup.
+Two years on, however, this isn’t just a story about the A-listers generously sprinkling stardust — it’s more about the Hollywood duo getting to experience the enchantment of the FA Cup, the world’s oldest soccer competition.

-“I think what a lot of people don’t understand about the sport of football is how much anxiety it creates more than any other sport,” McElhenney told CNN’s Don Riddell as he reflected on Wrexham’s remarkable 4-3 victory over Coventry City to reach the fourth round of the world’s oldest competition.
+“I think what a lot of people don’t understand about the sport of football is how much anxiety it creates more than any other sport,” McElhenney told CNN’s Don Riddell as he reflected on Wrexham’s remarkable 4-3 victory over Coventry City to reach the fourth round.

 “That last 20 minutes was harrowing, it was amongst the greatest and worst 20 minutes of my entire life,” added McElhenney, as he relived how Wrexham nervously held on having led 4-1 at one stage of the match.